squillero/computer-sciences/Python/exams/munobi/README.md

 > `Sequence 2 is NOT a Munodi sequence`
 > `Sequence 3 is a Munodi sequence (length 17)`
 > `Sequence 4 is a Munodi sequence (length 1)`

+## Note

+*Munobi* is a fantasy name, the sequence is technically an "irregular triangle read by rows giving trajectory of $n$ in Collatz problem".
+See the [OEIS entry](https://oeis.org/A070165) for more details.